Impact Factor 3.365 | CiteScore 4.3

 PMCID: all published articles receive a PMCID

-Eating Behavior welcomes submissions of the following article types: Book Review, Brief Research Report, Clinical Trial, Conceptual Analysis, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Systematic Review and Technology Report.
+Eating Behavior welcomes submissions of the following article types: Book Review, Brief Research Report, Clinical Trial, Conceptual Analysis, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Registered Report, Review, Systematic Review and Technology Report.

 All manuscripts must be submitted directly to the section Eating Behavior, where they are peer-reviewed by the Associate and Review Editors of the specialty section.